-I took my first visit to Cedar Point in 2007.
-Now most of you have probably heard about Cedar Point due to how often it appears on the Discovery and Travel Channel.
+Cedar Point is without a doubt, one of the most famous parks in the world.
+Even if you're not a roller coaster enthusiast, you have probably heard about Cedar Point due to how often it appears on the Discovery and Travel Channel.
 So you obviously know that is a good amusement park to go to.
 And yes, that is true.
 Cedar Point is a very nice park to visit.
-They have a bunch of rollercoasters to ride as well as a lot of other coasters for you to ride.
+They have a bunch of roller coasters to ride as well as a lot of other coasters for you to ride.
 Now you probably are thinking of Cedar Point's main big attractions such as Top Thrill Dragster, Millenium Force, and Maverick.
 And yes, those are all very fun rides (Especially Maverick).
 But there are also many other rollercoasters and other general rides for you to ride in the park.
 As well as good rides, the park has a great setting right by Lake Erie.
 And if you're worried about crowds when at Cedar Point, we've got some good news.
 The lines here move REALLY FREAKING FAST!!!!!!
 However, the park does have a couple flaws such as it's idiotic rain policy and a very nasty ride operator despite it's flawless apperiance that it gets from telivision and the rest of the roller coaster community.
 However, despite it being overrated, it is still a fantastic amusement park and I would, like most enthusiasts, recommend it to any coaster enthusiast.
 I mean, after all, it is the roller coaster capital of the world.
-I'm definetly looking foreword to whenever my next visit will be (I need a lot more rides on Maverick.)
+I'm definetly looking foreword to whenever my next visit will be (I need a lot more rides on Maverick).

 Here are the reviews of all the Flat Rides at Cedar Point.
 Unlike another certain rival park, Cedar Point is doing a fantastic job in both the roller coaster department and the flat ride department.
 Cedar Point has got all sorts of flat rides, ranging from giant modern flat rides all the way to quirky 70s flat rides.
 First, I'll tell you all about the flat rides that I rode while at Cedar Point.
 The first flat ride I'll be reviewing for you would be MaXair.
 Now MaXair is one of those Giant Huss Frissbees.
 And let me tell you something about Giant Huss Frisbees.
 THEY ARE FAST!!!!
 They're so fast you barely notice the lack of spin it has.
 But nobody cares.
 MaXair is still the best frisbee I've been on.
 Another really awesome flat ride that I rode during my visit to Cedar Point would be Skyhawk.
 Skyhawk would be a Screaming Swing.
 Now there are many differences between Skyhawk and the Screaming Swing at my home park, Knotts.
 First of all, Skyhawk is completely free.
 And second of all, it has a much bigger capacity as well as swinging alot higher.
 So natuarally, this makes for one kickass flat ride that you can ride over and over again (Provided it's not TOO crowded).
 I'm glad that Cedar Point invested in one of the big large seating Screaming Swings.
 The final flat ride that I rode while at Cedar Point would be the Derby Racer.
 Now the Derby Racer is a very unique flat ride that most parks don't have anymore.
 If you can imagine what a carousel that smoked some crack would be like, you're probably thinking of Derby Racer.
 I'd highly recommend riding Derby Racer if at Cedar Point.
 I usually doesn't have that long of a line, and you can find clones of MaXair and Skyhawk at other parks.
 That concludes all the flat rides that I rode at Cedar Point, but there are still many more flat rides that you can find at Cedar Point.
 First off, there's Power Tower.
 Power Tower is an S&S Combo Tower.
 Two of the towers are Giant Space Shots while the other two are giant Turbo Drops.
 For a while, Cedar Point had another drop ride known as Demon Drop, which was an Intamin 1st Generation Freefall, and as you know, those are awesome.
 But in 2009, Demon Drop left Cedar Point.
 But luckily, it is still operating at Dorney Park.
 Cedar Point, like so many Cedar Fair Parks, also got a Windseeker.
 The one at Knotts was fun, but nothing special.
 I'm assuming its the same at Cedar Point.
 Cedar Point is also home to a Chaos, an Enterprise, a Chairswings, and many other 70s style flat rides.
 So as you can see, Cedar Point is doing a fantastic job in the flat ride department.